Best Practices for Network Setup

-Hardware, connection speed, and router placement all play critical roles in every network setup.
-Follow our recommendations to minimize connectivity problems for the most reliable experience.
+Hardware, connection speed, and router placement all play critical roles in a network.
+Follow our suggestions below to reduce connectivity problems for the most reliable ShopKeep experience.

 Table of Contents